 6. Lübeck University of Applied Sciences

-Luebeck university is a world-class university that has a number of programs offered that involves Biomedical engineering with a number of international collaboration for better exposure and research to the students.
+Luebeck University is a world-class university that has a number of programs offered that involve Biomedical engineering with a number of international collaborations for better exposure and research to the students.
 THL collaborates and has exchange programs for the university.
 Currently, the university offers seventy and more exchange programs for students in many universities.
 Comparing all the exchange programs THL is considered extraordinary.

 7. FH Aachen